grafana/beyla/docs/sources/configure/options.md

 | `informers_resync_period` | `BEYLA_KUBE_INFORMERS_RESYNC_PERIOD` | Duration | 30m     |

 Beyla is subscribed to immediately receive any update on resources' metadata.
-In addition, Beyla will periodically resynchronize the whole Kubernetes metadata, at the frequency specified by this property.
+In addition, Beyla periodically resynchronizes the whole Kubernetes metadata at the frequency specified by this property.

-Higher values will reduce the load on the Kubernetes API service.
+Higher values reduce the load on the Kubernetes API service.

 ## Routes decorator